realpresjeff/chamoy/readme.md

 # chamoy

 chamoy is a TypeScript database that leverages IndexedDB API with Web SQL and Web Storage API as polyfills for browsers lacking support for IndexedDB.
-This approach ensures broad compatibility across different browser environments while maintaining efficient storage and querying capabilities.
+This approach ensures broad compatibility across most browser environments while maintaining efficient storage and querying capabilities.

 ## Features